NickolasB98/tokyo-olympics-azure-project/README.md

 ## Description
-This project undertakes a comprehensive exploration of the Tokyo Olympics dataset, employing a robust data engineering and analytics pipeline.
+This project comprehensively explores the Tokyo Olympics dataset, employing a robust data engineering and analytics pipeline.
 Commencing with a CSV file hosted on GitHub, the data is seamlessly ingested into the Azure ecosystem via Azure Data Factory.
-Subsequently, it undergoes meticulous transformation within Azure Databricks before being securely stored in Azure Data Lake Storage Gen2.
-Advanced analytics are then performed on the enriched dataset using Azure Synapse, culminating in insightful visualizations generated through either Azure Synapse or Power BI.
+Subsequently, it undergoes a meticulous data transformation within Azure Databricks before being securely stored in Azure Data Lake Storage Gen2.
+Advanced analytics are then performed on the enriched dataset using Azure Synapse, culminating in insightful visualizations generated through Azure Synapse or Power BI.

 ## Architecture